bcoles/kasld/docs/usage.md

 ### JSON (`-j`)

 `-j` (`--json`) emits the full structured summary.
-See [docs/exploitation.md](exploitation.md) for a pwntools template that consumes the JSON.
+See [docs/exploitation.md](exploitation.md) for how the JSON plugs into an exploit — control-flow and data-only strategies, a pwntools template, and `ksymoff`.

 The KASLR object reports two windows plus a headline base.
 The key names differ from the text labels; the mapping is: